luismxlina/dotfiles/README.md

 # dotfiles
-Encrypted Arch Linux installation with bspwm, sxhkd and polyba.
+Encrypted Arch Linux installation with bspwm, sxhkd and polybar.